4dot/OrgChart/README.md

 - iPhone app with Swift.
 - This is OrgChart iOS sample application that Using StackView.
-- Development environment: Xcode 7.3
+- Development environment: Xcode 7.3, iOS9 and later

 # ScreenShot